THUDM/CogDL/docs/source/task/unsupervised_node_classification.rst

 In this tutorial, we will introduce a important task, unsupervised node classification.
 In this task, we usually apply L2 normalized logisitic regression to train a classifier and use F1-score to measure the performance.

-First we define the 'UnsupervisedNodeClassification' class, which has two parameters 'hidden-size' and 'num-shuffle'. 'hidden-size' represents the dimension of node representation, while 'num-shuffle' means the shuffle times in classifier.
+First we define the `UnsupervisedNodeClassification`  class, which has two parameters `hidden-size`  and `num-shuffle` . `hidden-size`  represents the dimension of node representation, while `num-shuffle`  means the shuffle times in classifier.

 .. code-block:: python